twhite96/chys-docs/index.md

 ```
 and fill in all the gritty details.

-The site uses Brian Ford's `write-good` linter for native English and GitBook's `hunspell-spellchecker` for the spellchecker I am using.
+The site uses Brian Ford's `write-good` linter for native English and [@danakt](https://github.com/danakt/spell-checker.js)'s `spell-checker-js` for the spellchecker I am using.

 To install `write-good`:

 ```bash
 npm install write-good
 ```
-...and hunspell:
+...and spell-checker:

 ```bash
 npm install spell-checker